Mechanical Ventilator Basics For Nurses

 2. Assist/control (Triggered) mechanical ventilation

-The pressure Trigger may set from -1 to -10 cm of H2O.
-Initially, it may set to generate minimum negative pressure that is -1, gradually it can increase with the prognosis of the patient’s condition.
+The pressure Trigger may be set from -1 to -10 cm of H2O.
+Initially, it may be set to generate minimum negative pressure that is -1, gradually it can increase with the prognosis of the patient’s condition.

-The volume trigger may set from 1 to 7 liter/minute.
+The volume trigger may be set from 1 to 7 liter/minute.
 The patient should generate a minimum amount of tidal volume to initiate a ventilator breath.

-In addition, a pre-set back up the rate of breaths will occur. if the patient does not trigger at the required rate.
-So it is safe to use when compared to Controlled mandatory ventilation mode.
+In addition, a pre-set backup rate of breaths will occur. if the patient does not trigger at the required rate.
+So it is safe to use when compared to the Controlled mandatory ventilation mode.

 Pressure Support Ventilation or PSV mode

 A pre-set level of inspiratory pressure support is delivered when the patient triggers a breath.
-The tidal volume of each breath depends upon the lung compliance and respiratory rate and can be adjusted to the level of pressure support to maintain normal range.
+The tidal volume of each breath depends upon lung compliance and respiratory rate and can be adjusted to the level of pressure support to maintain a normal range.

 mechanical ventilator - Pressure support